radulupascu/MayaDINE/README.md

 **Getting Started:**
 To get started with "MayafreshFlaskDineDB", clone this repository and follow the instructions in the README for setting up the environment and initializing the database.

-**Contributing:**
-Contributions to "MayafreshFlaskDineDB" are welcome!
-Please read through our contribution guidelines for more information on making pull requests.

-**License:**
-This project is licensed under the [License Name], allowing for wide use and modification.

 Enjoy exploring and enhancing the dining experience with "MayafreshFlaskDineDB"!